AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 energy Ekin of motion

-and the potential energy Epot in the force field acquire certain values
+and the potential energy Epot in the force field acquire certain values; the internal energy U is given by the

-given by the sum of the kinetic and potential energy of the
+sum of the kinetic and potential energy of the system.
+If this force field is a gravitational attraction, where the interacting

-the mean value of the potential energy <E pot > the relation :
+value of the potential energy <Epot > the relationship applies :

 2 <E kin > + <E pot > = 0, or